SAP-archive/cloud-cf-byol-weather-sample/weather_report/README.md

 This app is written in Scala using the [ScalaJS](https://www.scala-js.org/) and [Akka-Actor](https://akka.io/) frameworks.

-See the presentation [Using the Actor Model](./documentation/Using%20the%20Actor%20Model.ppsx) in the documentation folder for both an overview of the Actor Model design concept, and a description of the application's internal architecture.
+See the presentation [Using the Actor Model](./documentation/Using%20the%20Actor%20Model.ppsx) in the documentation folder for both an overview of the Actor Model design concept, and a description of this application's internal architecture.

-A running version of this app can be found deployed to my trial [Cloud Foundry](https://weather-report.cfapps.eu10.hana.ondemand.com/) account.
+A running version of this app can be found deployed to my trial [Cloud Foundry](https://weather-report.cfapps.us10.hana.ondemand.com/) account.